Originally published September 2015, updated September 2017.

 In a small bowl, stir together the spices.

-One at a time rub some of the spice mixture into each of the chicken breasts, then lay them on the lined baking sheet.
+One at a time, brush some olive oil onto the chicken breast and rub a few pinches of the spice mixture into each.
+Lay them on the lined baking sheet or dish.

-Sprinkle the chicken with freshly ground black pepper and bake for about 25 minutes or until no longer pink inside.
+Sprinkle the chicken with freshly ground black pepper and roast for about 25 minutes or until no longer pink inside.

-Meanwhile, cook the rice on the stove in the broth.
+Meanwhile, prepare the rice on the stove in the broth.
 Once fully cooked, drain any excess liquid and transfer to a large bowl.
-Stir in the orange juice and 1/2 tsp of the leftover spice mixture.
+Stir in the 1/2 tsp of the leftover spice mixture.

 Once the chicken is cooked, chop it into bite-sized cubes.
-Mix it into the rest of the salad, stirring well to combine.
+Mix it into the rest of the salad, along with some of the dressing (you decide how much!) stirring well to combine.

 Let the salad sit for 10-15 minutes (or overnight if possible) to allow flavours to intensify.